JeryBan/script-collection/README.md

 ### localnet-scan

 Performs an arp scan in your local network and then scans whoever responded with nmap, for open ports with the corresponding service and OS detection.
 You may need to disable automatic DNS on devices like smartphones and laptops in order for the arp scan to find them.

+### firewall-setup

+These rules make a good firewall configuration for a home setup.
+In short it allows you to establish new connection but deny ones from outside.
+Script should be run with root previllages.
+If you want to revert the changes you made after running the script run `sudo iptables -F`.
+Run `sudo iptables -vnL` to list the new rules.
+If you want the firewall to persist after a boot you have to make this script run automatically on boot.

 ### gitmenu